Introduction

 The Role of the FCA

 The Financial Conduct Authority (FCA) in the UK oversees the car finance industry and has implemented regulations to protect consumers from unfair practices.
-The FCA has expressed concerns about the use of DCAs and their potential for abuse.
+Additionally, the FCA has expressed concerns about the use of DCA and their potential for abuse.
 As a result, there have been moves towards greater transparency and fairer treatment of consumers in car finance agreements.

 What Consumers Can Do